The Real Housewives of Miami's Sassy Season 4 Taglines Revealed - E! Online

 The Real Housewives of Miami are officially back thanks to a revival on NBCUniversal's streaming platform Peacock, and E!
 News can officially reveal the RHOM cast's spicy new taglines.

 A sneak peek at season four, which premieres Thursday, Dec.
-16, shows returning Housewives Alexia Echevarria, Lisa Hochstein and Larsa Pippen butting heads with newcomers Guerdy Abraira, Dr. Nicole Martin and Julia Lemigova, the first openly LGBTQIA+ Housewife to be casted in Real Housewives history.
+16, shows returning Housewives Alexia Echevarria, Lisa Hochstein and Larsa Pippen butting heads with newcomers Guerdy Abraira, Dr. Nicole Martin and Julia Lemigova, the first openly LGBTQIA+ Housewife to be cast in Real Housewives history.

 Larsa checks co-star Nicole, slamming the physician by asking, "Who the f--k are you?."
 Meanwhile, Larsa's single life since separating from her NBA superstar husband Scottie Pippen has some Housewives seeing double: Is Larsa "trying to become the new Kim Kardashian," as one RHOM cast member questions in the trailer?